Your search did not match any results.

 Maybe it’s time to look at how you’re designing and producing your emails.
 First, take a look at your web copy.

 Remember, there’s a lot of competition for your audience’s attention.
 People have jobs, families, and millions of other things that can distract them online (including other emails).
 You need to capture their attention right away—and get to the point quickly.
-People have jobs, families, and millions of other things that can distract them online, including other emails.

 Email copy needs to be concise and sharp.
 Use no unnecessary words.
 Your subject line needs to be intriguing and your headline should use as few words as possible.
 The body of your message—the email copy itself—needs to be short and sweet.
 Once a recipient opens the email, they should be able see the whole email without having to scroll up or down.
 Once you have your prospect’s attention, don’t waste it.
 No one wants to read a too-long email. .